 Tate Theatrics: Creative Producer

-Backstreet Boy Howie Dorough, Grammy-nominated Tor Hyams (Kidzapalooza, Austin Kiddie Limits), Lisa Rothauser (The Producers), Matte O'Brien (The Wonderful Mr. & Mrs. O'Leary, Peter & I, White Noise) and Tate Theatrics (The Blue Flower) present HOW WE DO, a new musical about a biracial teen finding his place and acceptance in the awkward halls of middle school as he and his new-found friends embark on a journey through musical genres.
+With Music & Lyrics by Backstreet Boy Howie Dorough, Book by Matte O'Brien (The Wonderful Mr. & Mrs. O'Leary, Peter & I, White Noise) and Producer Tate Theatrics (The Blue Flower), HOW WE DO is a new musical about a biracial teen finding his place and acceptance in the awkward halls of middle school as he and his new-found friends embark on a journey through musical genres.

 On November 6, 2017 creative leaders of the theatre community joined together to raise money for the Dramatists Guild Foundation supporting writers through financial and artistic aid and, in some cases, emergency resources.
 The evening honored Hal Prince introduced by the legendary Carol Burnett.
 “You’re the brother I never had,” she said through tears.
 “Hal, we love you and if you’re looking for your glasses, they’re on your forehead.”

 Straight from a critically acclaimed Los Angeles run, this special 1-hour presentation will feature a selection of songs starring Broadway and Youtube Viral Sensation (with over 3.5 millions views of Radiohead’s Creep) Carrie Manolakos (Wicked, Mamma Mia!) and Matt DeAngelis (Waitress, Hair).
 From Writer/Composer Brandon Beckner, Songwriter/Lyricist Steve Sobel, Music Director Eli Zoller, Stage Director Jimmy Maize.